Lobbyist Tim Meenan

 3. HOMEOWNERS' FLOOD NOTICE CLEARS FINAL HOUSE COMMITTEE SB380/HB617

-SB380 By Senator Brandes passed its second of three committees in week 3 and will be up next in its final committee Senate Rules.
+SB380 By Senator Brandes passed its second of three committees in week 3 and passed in its final committee Senate Rules on April 17th.
 The bill requires a disclosure to policyholders when an insurer issues a homeowners' policy that excludes coverage for the peril of flood, informing them of the benefits of flood insurance.

 FLOOD INSURANCE: YOU MAY ALSO NEED TO CONSIDER THE PURCHASE OF FLOOD INSURANCE.
 YOUR HOMEOWNER'S INSURANCE POLICY DOES NOT INCLUDE COVERAGE FOR DAMAGE RESULTING FROM FLOOD EVEN IF HURRICANE WINDS AND RAIN CAUSED THE FLOOD TO OCCUR.
 WITHOUT SEPARATE FLOOD INSURANCE COVERAGE, YOU MAY HAVE UNCOVERED LOSSES CAUSED BY FLOOD.
 PLEASE DISCUSS THE NEED TO PURCHASE SEPARATE FLOOD INSURANCE COVERAGE WITH YOUR INSURANCE AGENT.